Jarno458/Archipelago/worlds/satisfactory/docs/en_Satisfactory.md

 causing technologies to be obtained in a non-standard order.
 The costs of unlocking these technologies are also shuffled.
 There are also a few new purchases in the AWESOME Shop.
+An alternate recipe you've never used before may end up required to progress, for example.

 <!-- TODO Hard Drive scanning results are also optionally shuffled,
 meaning that scanning a Hard Drive will result in a selection between 3 random items. -->